stwomack/TGF-Workshop-1/session_02/lab_02/lab_02.md

 ```

 #### Verify Application
 The TAS output will show where the application is running, for example `https://bikeincidents-womack.apps.fowler.cf-app.com`.
-You'll notice that the first time you hit the url, it takes a bit of time, but once the incident-api data has been cached in TGF, further refreshes will show dramatically increased performance.
+You'll notice that the first time you hit the url and search using a zip code, it takes a bit of time, but once the incident-api data has been cached in TGF, further refreshes will show dramatically increased performance.

 #### Move on to next lab